Friends of Parks South Australia: Description and structure

 "affiliate" (involved with other DEW-endorsed projects, and incorporated in their own right).
-Each group is supported by a NPWS Liaison Ranger in order to ensure co-ordination with the goals and policies of DEW and park management plans.
+Each group is supported by a NPWS Liaison Ranger, to ensure co-ordination with the goals and policies of DEW and park management plans.

 The objectives of "Friends" groups are: to provide opportunities for public participation in the management of national parks and historic sites; to raise funds to support national parks, historic sites and the social functions of the Friends group; to publicise national parks and historic sites as well as the objectives of the Friends; and to provide cultural and social events for the benefit of members, staff and the general public.

 Each Friends group is financially self-supporting, through a combination of members fees and fund-raising.
 In addition, the Department of Environment and Water (DEW) provides "Small Grants" for which individual groups may apply on a project basis.

 Collectively FoPInc represents over 5,000 individual volunteers in South Australia, who are each affiliated with one or more specific member groups associated with a national park or historic site.
 In 2015–16, members of Friends groups contributed the equivalent of 11,161 days of volunteer work to the state's protected areas.